Many IoT applications use a sinewave for estimating the amplitude of an entity of interest – some examples include:

 So, which one do I choose?

-If data security is paramount, for example protecting and securing transferring patient data to a cloud service, then the M33 is a good choice.
+If data security is paramount, for example protecting and securing transferring patient data to a cloud service, then the M33 or the M52 (when avalaible) are good choices.
 These devices also offer a high level of protection against tampering and running of authorised code via TrustZone’s trusted execution environment.

 Some IC vendors now offer hybrid micro-controllers that implement multi-processors on chip, such as ST’s ST32Wx family that combine the M0+ and M4 in order to get the advantages of each processor and maximise battery life.